deividasve/final_project/README.md

 In this project we used Python and CSV files showcasing our practical coding skills acquired at Vilnius Coding School.

 ## Applied knowledge:
-Used libraries: Pandas, MatplotLib, SeaBorn, Selenium
+Used libraries: BeautifulSoup, Pandas, MatplotLib, SeaBorn, Selenium

 makalius_scraper.py

-Getting data from URL ("'https://www.makalius.lt/paskutine-minute/puslapis/{i}/").
+Getting data from URL: https://www.makalius.lt/paskutine-minute

 novaturas_scraper.py

-Getting data from URL https://www.novaturas.lt/paskutine-minute
+Getting data from URL: https://www.novaturas.lt/paskutine-minute

-westexpress_scraper.py
-Getting data from URL https://www.westexpress.lt/paskutine-minute?page={i}

 deals_comparison.py

 Merging all csv file data into one csv file deals_comparison.csv.
 This is the main project file where all analysis were made.
 All visuals are controlled by functions, which helps to separate all graphs in the code.

 ## Results